-Table 4 indicates a stressful teaching experience derived from an overwhelming work load and new professional requirements without adequate support.
-In addition, teachers are deprived of a primary source of professional incentive – the interpersonal satisfying relationship with pupils.
-Table 8 presents the advantages categories.
+Table 4 indicates stressful teaching experiences derived from overwhelming workloads and new professional requirements imposed without adequate support.
+In addition, teachers have been deprived of a primary professional incentive: satisfying interpersonal, face-to-face relationships with pupils.
+Table 5 presents the advantages categories.

 Table 5.
 Categories of advantages in distance EFL teaching reported by teachers during Corona crisis (N=66).